About the Program

 - Be able to communicate effectively, to work in teams and to assume positions as leaders.

 Faculty and Instructors

-Irina M. Conboy, Associate Professor.
+Irina M. Conboy, Professor.
 Stem cell niche engineering, tissue repair, stem cell aging and rejuvenation.

-Amy Herr, Associate Professor.
+Amy Herr, Professor.
 Microfluidics, bioanalytical separations, diagnostics, electrokinetic transport, engineering design.

 Tony M. Keaveny, Professor.
 Biomechanics of bone, orthopaedic biomechanics, design of artificial joints, osteoporosis, finite element modeling, clinical biomechanics.

-Seung-Wuk Lee, Associate Professor.
+Seung-Wuk Lee, Professor.
 Nanotechnology, bio-inspired nanomaterials, synthetic viruses, regenerative tissue engineering materials, drug delivery vehicles.